callmedory/callmedory/README.md

-hi, i’m dory
+hi, i’m dory;
-happened to be a kpi student
+happened to be a kpi student;
 ntmy